 Speaker and Event Guidelines

-The Lectures Program staff recognizes that every event is unique, but to make each event the most successful, please follow these guidelines and pass them on to your speaker.
+The Lectures staff recognizes that every event is unique, but to make each event the most successful, please follow these guidelines and pass along important notes to your campus collaborators and to your speaker.

 Length of Event

-Generally, a lecture-style event should be 45-50 minutes in length, with 10-15 minutes of Q&A. If the event is a documentary, panel, or other format, it is important to note that in all applications and publicity.
-Students are used to one-hour events.
+Generally, a lecture-style event should be 45-50 minutes in length, with 10-15 minutes of Q&A. If the event is a documentary, panel, or other format, it is important to note that in the funding application and on all publicity.

 Welcome and Introduction

 If an event is co-sponsored by the Committee on Lectures, then specific information needs to be included in the Welcome.
-If requested, a student member of the Committee on Lectures can be tasked with this or someone from the host organization may do it.
+If requested, a student member of the Committee on Lectures can be tasked with this or someone from the host organization may give the welcome.
 The introduction of the speaker may be done by the same person or a different person.